jiwei0921/CoNet/README.md

 #### 2. Train/Test
 + test
-Our test datasets link and checkpoint link.
+Our test datasets [link](https://github.com/jiwei0921/RGBD-SOD-datasets) and checkpoint [link](https://pan.baidu.com/s/1ceRpBrSjIxM0ut3t8awDfg) code is **12yn**.
 You need to set dataset path and checkpoint name correctly.

 '--phase' as **test** in demo.py
 '--param' as **True** in demo.py